ctu-mrs/rbl_controller/README.md

 - [ ] Add reflective markers in simulator
 - [ ] Make the replanner team-aware
 - [ ] Speed up computation of the cell and centroid
-- [ ] Check if the replanner consider the other robots as obstacle.
-If so, filter them
+- [ ] filter the robot pointcloud for the path planner they should not be considered as obstacles
 - [ ] Update service call
 - [ ] Adjust parameters map.
 Robots remain in the map too much
+- [ ] Fix The replanner, sometimes it can be chattering, frequency of replanner probably is too high
 - [ ] update README.md